-To register, you will need to complete two forms – a GMS1 form and a New Patient Questionnaire (Adult).
+To register, you will need to complete three forms – a GMS1 form, New Patient Questionnaire (Adult) and a Patient Declaration.
 To register a child, a GMS1 form and a New Patient Questionnaire (Child) must be completed.
 If you are unable to print and complete the forms in advance, you are welcome to collect them from the Practice.

-You need to come to the Practice to complete the registration process.
+You will need to visit the surgery to verify your photo ID to complete the registration process.

 Children under 16 years:

 - Child Health Record Book (Red book) or a copy of the Immunisation records, if from abroad.

 Please note that we are unable to register a child under 16 without a parent/guardian being registered here.